-- The LINX kernel module linx.ko - The LINX ethernet Connection Manager module linx_eth_cm.ko - The LINX API library liblinx.a - Command binaries in a bin/directory, which is created
+- The LINX kernel module linx.ko - The LINX Ethernet Connection Manager module linx_eth_cm.ko - The LINX TCP Connection Manager module linx_tcp_cm.ko - The LINX API library liblinx.a - Command binaries in a bin/ directory, which is created

 The examples are not built by default with make.
 When built using make example at the top level, the example programs are created in the example/bin/ directory, which is created.